 Tests on the serviceability limit state performance should be carried out in both regular and irregular waves with/without wind considering turbulence.
 The test programmes should aim at investigating the effect of OWT design variables on limit state performance.
-Details of the design load cases under combined environmental conditions can be found in IEC Standards 61400-3 for OWT and IEC Technical Specifications IEC 61400-3-2 for FOWT.
+Details of the design load cases under combined environmental conditions can be found in IEC Standards 61400-3-1 for OWT and IEC Technical Specifications IEC 61400-3-2 for FOWT.

-Model tests in irregular waves with/without wind considering turbulence should normally be carried out for a duration corresponding to at least 60 minutes at full scale in order to gain statistically valid results.
+Model tests in irregular waves with/without wind considering turbulence should normally be carried out for a duration corresponding to at least 60 minutes at full scale, in order to gain statistically valid results.
 Details of procedures for simulation and measurement of irregular short-crested seas can be found in the ITTC Recommended Procedure 7.5-02-07-01.1, "Laboratory Modelling of Multidirectional Irregular Wave Spectra".

-2.9.2 Survivability Limit State tests
+3.9.2 Ultimate Limit State Tests

-Before undertaking sea trials, it is important to conduct survivability (normally, extreme condition) tests in model basins, to evaluate the seaworthiness of an OWT including hull structure and mooring system.
-The survivability tests should be conducted in long and short crested irregular waves with extreme wind considering both gust and turbulence.
+Before undertaking sea trials, it is important to conduct ultimate limit state tests in model basins, to evaluate the seaworthiness of an OWT including hull structure and mooring system.
+The ultimate limit state tests should be conducted in long and short crested irregular waves with extreme wind considering both gust and turbulence.
 These tests must provide extreme motions, extreme loads exerted on the hull structure, shutdown and mooring line loads under the design conditions corresponding to the metocean data of the installation site.
 Tests should follow the principles set out in the ITTC Recommended Procedure 7.5-02-07-02.3, "Experiments on Rarely Occurring Events".